top of page

 9, bd Fragonard

-It’s well worth a closer look, because the characters at the ‘windows’ are all identified in the small ‘plaque’ at the bottom left, and they include Antoine and Leon Chiris, from one of Grasse’s great perfume families (see also another of my blogs here).
+It’s well worth a closer look, because the characters at the ‘windows’ are all identified in the small ‘plaque’ at the bottom left.

 Grasse entrance trompe l'oeil